Intercontinental ballistic missile

 An intercontinental ballistic missile (ICBM) is a ballistic missile with a range greater than 5500 km, primarily designed for nuclear weapons delivery (delivering one or more thermonuclear warheads).
-Conventional, chemical, and biological weapons can also be delivered with varying effectiveness, but have never been deployed on ICBMs.
-Most modern designs support multiple independently targetable reentry vehicle (MIRVs), allowing a single missile to carry several warheads, each of which can strike a different target.
-Russia, the United States, China, France, India, the United Kingdom, Israel, and North Korea are the only countries known to have operational ICBMs.
+Conventional, chemical, and biological weapons can also be delivered with varying effectiveness but have never been deployed on ICBMs.
+Most modern designs support multiple independently targetable reentry vehicles (MIRVs), allowing a single missile to carry several warheads, each of which can strike a different target.
+The United States, Russia, China, France, India, the United Kingdom, Israel, and North Korea are the only countries known to have operational ICBMs.
+Pakistan is the only nuclear-armed state that does not possess ICBMs.

 Early ICBMs had limited precision, which made them suitable for use only against the largest targets, such as cities.
 They were seen as a "safe" basing option, one that would keep the deterrent force close to home where it would be difficult to attack.
-Attacks against military targets (especially hardened ones) still demanded the use of a more precise, manned bomber.
+Attacks against military targets (especially hardened ones) demanded the use of a more precise, crewed bomber.
 Second- and third-generation designs (such as the LGM-118 Peacekeeper) dramatically improved accuracy to the point where even the smallest point targets can be successfully attacked.

-ICBMs are differentiated by having greater range and speed than other ballistic missiles: intermediate-range ballistic missiles (IRBMs), medium-range ballistic missiles (MRBMs), short-range ballistic missiles (SRBMs) and tactical ballistic missiles (TBMs).
-Short and medium-range ballistic missiles are known collectively as the theatre ballistic missiles.
+ICBMs are differentiated by having greater range and speed than other ballistic missiles: intermediate-range ballistic missiles (IRBMs), medium-range ballistic missiles (MRBMs), short-range ballistic missiles (SRBMs) and tactical ballistic missiles.

 History

 World War II

 The first practical design for an ICBM grew out of Nazi Germany's V-2 rocket program.
-The liquid-fueled V-2, designed by Wernher von Braun and his team, was widely used by Nazi Germany from mid-1944 until March 1945 to bomb British and Belgian cities, particularly Antwerp and London.
+The liquid-fueled V-2, designed by Wernher von Braun and his team, was then widely used by Nazi Germany from mid-1944 until March 1945 to bomb British and Belgian cities, particularly Antwerp and London.

 Under Projekt Amerika, von Braun's team developed the A9/10 ICBM, intended for use in bombing New York and other American cities.
 Initially intended to be guided by radio, it was changed to be a piloted craft after the failure of Operation Elster.
 The second stage of the A9/A10 rocket was tested a few times in January and February 1945.

-After the war, the US executed Operation Paperclip, which took von Braun and hundreds of other leading German scientists to the United States to develop IRBMs, ICBMs, and launchers for the US Army.
+After the war, the US executed Operation Paperclip, which took von Braun and hundreds of other leading Nazi scientists to the United States to develop IRBMs, ICBMs, and launchers for the US Army.

-This technology was predicted by US Army General Hap Arnold, who wrote in 1943:
+This technology was predicted by US General of the Army Hap Arnold, who wrote in 1943: